umitcan07/umitcan07/README.md

 ## As a professional

-- 🎨 Designer (I craft elegant icons, illustrations, and web design)
+- 🎨 Designer (I craft elegant icons, illustrations, and interfaces)
-- 👨🏻‍💻 Developer (I build applications with rigor)
+- 👨🏻‍💻 Developer (I build applications with rigor, empowering different tools and languages)

 ### 🌱 Hobbies